Protecting Your Finances This Holiday Season

 In addition to taking advantage of the above fraud protection methods, we encourage you to:

 - Make sure that we have your correct contact information on file, should we need to reach out about suspicious activity.
-Ensure your correct information is on file by filling out this form, calling us at 260.490.8328, or stopping into your nearest branch.
+Ensure your current contact information is on file by updating your information within online or mobile banking, calling us at 800.825.3641, or stopping into your nearest branch.

 - Monitor your accounts.
 You can check your 3Rivers accounts anytime, anywhere, with our mobile app and online access.
 Also, check your credit report once a year to make sure there is no suspicious activity.